Alfresco/alfresco-content-app/docs/configuration.md

 ## Your custom settings

-You can store any information in the application configuration file, and access it at runtime by utilising the `AppConfigService` service provided by the ADF framework.
+You can store any information in the application configuration file, and access it at runtime by using the `AppConfigService` service provided by ADF.

 <p class="tip">
 Please refer to the [AppConfigService](https://github.com/Alfresco/alfresco-ng2-components/blob/master/docs/app-config.service.md) documentation to get more details on Application Configuration features and API available.